Privacy Policy for Antidoteʼs Sites and Applications

 2.2.2 Anonymized Data

-For the sole purpose of improving the performance of its analyzers, we store an anonymized version of texts submitted to Antidote Web’s corrector.
-In the anonymized texts, the following elements are replaced with completely different words: the names of any natural or legal persons, place names, demonyms, dates and times, numbers, addresses, postal codes, telephone numbers, email addresses, URLs, brand names, acronyms, etc. The original text submitted to Antidote Web will be destroyed in the 24 hours following its correction and no link will be saved between an anonymized text and the person who submitted it.
+For the sole purpose of improving the performance of Antidote’s analyzers, we might store an anonymized version of texts submitted to its corrector.
+In the anonymized texts, the following elements are replaced with completely different words: the names of any natural or legal persons, place names, demonyms, dates and times, numbers, addresses, postal codes, telephone numbers, email addresses, URLs, brand names, acronyms, etc. Following the anonymization, the original text will be destroyed and no link will be saved between an anonymized text and the person who submitted it.
+Consequently, the anonymized data no longer allows for the direct or indirect identification of a particular person.
+This process cannot be reversed.

 2.2.3.
 Single Sign-On